Richard Thornton (cricketer): Cricket career

-Thornton played for Dorset before going up to university and later made non-first-class cricket appearances for a variety of amateur teams, including the Gentlemen of Devon and MCC who he played for between 1874 and 1902.
+Thornton played for Dorset before going up to university and later made minor cricket appearances for a variety of amateur teams, including the Gentlemen of Devon and Marylebone Cricket Club (MCC) who he played for between 1874 and 1902.
 He made his first-class cricket debut for MCC against Kent in 1880 before going on to play 45 times for Kent in first-class matches between 1881 and 1888.
-As well as making 14 first-class appearances for MCC he played for a variety of other sides and captained EJ Sanders' XI on their tour of North America in 1885.
+As well as making 14 first-class appearances for MCC he played for a variety of other teams and captained EJ Sanders' XI on their tour of North America in 1885.
 He played matches for a wide range of teams including Incogniti, Devon County Cricket Club, Wiltshire County Cricket Club and toured Portugal in 1895 with Tom Westray's XI.

 In his Wisden obituary, Thornton was described as "a free-hitting bat and could bowl both slow-round and lobs", the latter being described as "very successful indeed in club games".
 In 66 first-class matches he scored one first-class century, making 107 runs for EJ Sanders' XI against the Gentlemen of Philadelphia in 1885, although in club cricket he made a number of high scores.